UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/real-time.md

 # Real-time Multiplayer

-While in async-multiplayer games you interact with your opponents only indirectly (e.g. competing for a better score) in real-time multiplayer games directly interact with them.
+While in async-multiplayer games you interact with your opponents only indirectly (e.g. competing for a better score) in real-time multiplayer games players directly interact with each other.

 In this category we need to differentiate between two kinds of games:
 **Latency sensitive** (fast paced action games) and **not latency sensitive** games (mostly round-based games).